South Sudbury station

-South Sudbury was a commuter rail station in Sudbury, Massachusetts.
-It was located at the junction of the Central Massachusetts Railroad and the Framingham and Lowell Railroad slightly north of Boston Post Road (U.S. Route 20) in South Sudbury.
+South Sudbury station is a former commuter rail station in Sudbury, Massachusetts.
+It was located at the junction of the Massachusetts Central Railroad, succeeded by the Central Massachusetts Railroad, and the Framingham and Lowell Railroad, slightly north of Boston Post Road (U.S. Route 20) in South Sudbury.
 The Boston and Maine Railroad station was incorporated into the MBTA Commuter Rail through subsidies in 1965.
 The station was closed in November 1971 when the branch's last remaining round trip was discontinued.
-The 1952-built station building was a private business until its closure in 2019, and the building is now abandoned.
+The 1952-built station building was a private business until its closure in 2019.